Sulfacetamide Eye Drops

 • Remember that your doctor has prescribed you this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not experience serious side effects.

 • Any serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of symptoms of a serious allergic reaction.
+However, seek immediate medical attention if you notice any of the symptoms of a serious allergic reaction.

 Contraindications